DIFFICULTY

 - Emergency medical evacuation

-- Tips for staffs
+- Tips for guides, porters, and staff

-- Personal expenses and extra services beyond itinerary
+- Personal expenses and additional services

-- Any expenses not mentioned in the inclusions
+- Anything not mentioned under inclusions

 THINGS TO PACK